tinyplex/tinybase/site/guides/01_the_basics/7_importing_tinybase.md

 - The queries module
 - The checkpoints module
 - The mergeable-store module
-- The persisters module
-- The synchronizers module
 - The common module

 Since many of the submodules above share compiled-in dependencies, the